 The evolution of the scalar field $\psi$ is governed by the nonlinear system

 where $\Pi=A^{-1}e^{\delta}\psi_{,t}$ is the conjugate momentum and $\Phi=\psi_{,x}$ is an auxiliary variable.
 The metric functions are solved for from

 See \cite{Deppe:2014oua,Deppe:2015qsa} for a detailed discussion of the code we use to solve this system.
-For asymptotic flatness at the origin we require $A(x=0,t)=1$.
+At the origin we choose $A(x=0,t)=1$.
 Two common gauge choices are the interior time gauge (ITG), where $\delta(x=0,t)=0$, and the boundary time gauge (BTG), where $\delta(x=\pi/2,t)=0$.
-We perform evolutions of the fully nonlinear theory in the ITG.
+We perform evolutions of the full nonlinear theory in the ITG.